TypeMonkey/Aquifer/README.md

 **Aquifer** is written purely in Java, along with JavaFX.

 # Requirements
-- At least JDK 1.8 with JavaFX 8.
+- At least JDK 8 with JavaFX 8.
 	- JRE 1.8 can also be used, but it needs JavaFX 8 bundled with it.

+_**Why are you using JavaFX 8?**_ It seems JDK 8 is still the de facto standard for most development setups and Oracle JDK 8 (which is the one used to develop this library) bundles JavaFX 8 with it.
+That said, I have no doubt that Aquifer can be easily ported to JDK 9+ and JavaFX 9+.

 ## Usage